bitsnaps/micronaut-maven/README.md

 mvn package # take the compiled code and package it in the suitable format (jar, war, ear...) mvn deploy # done in building environment, copy final package to the remote repository for sharing.
 ```
-When execute a Goal, the previous goal is automatically executed.
+P.S.
+When executing a Goal, are previous goals are automatically executed.

 ## Steps:
 1- Create an app with maven: